 So, when it's time to buy a set of new tires for your vehicle, there are multiple factors you'll want to take into consideration, including your driving style, budget, and the region where you live.

 We strongly recommend that a vehicle uses the same tires on each wheel position.
 This uniformity is decisive to maintaining performance and control.

 Tire size is provided as width, diameter, and height-to-width aspect ratio.
 The width is a three-digit number measuring the number of millimeters from one sidewall to the other (1).
 The ratio means the percentage between the width of the tire and height of the sidewall (2).

-Tires can also vary in construction, indicated by the letter R (3).
+Tires can also vary in construction, indicated by the letter R-radial (3).
 Until the 1970s, cross-ply tires were the most common; they have a casing made from rubberized cord plies with edges wrapped around the bead wire.
 In modern car engineering, the radial tire has completely replaced the cross-ply tire.
 The cords in a radial tire casing run perpendicular to the direction of travel.
 Viewed from the side, the cords run radially – giving the tire its name.

-The tires must be able to support the load of the vehicle; this capacity is called the load index (4).
+The load index represents how much weight a tire can carry.
+Passenger tires have load indices spanning from 75 to 105.
 Look up the index to determine the weight, then multiply it by the number of tires to get the total load supported.

 The speed rating, denoted as a letter on the sidewall (5), is the maximum speed the tire is capable of.
-Be aware that tires with a higher maximum speed tend to have faster tread wear.
+Be aware that tires with a higher maximum speed usually tend to have faster tread wear.
 The speed rating must be at least as high as the vehicle's maximum.

-The manufacturer also provides you with information on the ideal tire pressure for optimal operation of the car.
+The car manufacturer also provides you with information on the ideal tire pressure for optimal operation of the car.
 Be very careful if operating a tire near its maximum rated pressure; it changes vehicle handling and increases tire wear.